bytebase/bytebase.com-old/content/docs/administration/secret.md

 <hint-block type="info">

-To create secretes for a database, you must be the Workspace Owner or Workspace DBA.
+To create database secrets, you must be the Workspace Owner or Workspace DBA.

 </hint-block>